jewel/clearskies/protocol/core.md

 as an optional extension list.
 The protocol version is an integer.
 The extensions are strings.

-What follows is an example greeting (newlines have been added for legibility, but they would not be legal to send over the wire):
+What follows is an example greeting:

 ```json
 {